mojimuse/Mojicraft/content/pages/index.md

     subtitle: We create digital avatars.
     content: >
       Creating digital identity in 2D and 3D form.
 A digital avatar can be imagined countless ways.
-We create your ideas and who you want to represent.
-Create yourself, a squishy monster...or anything at Mojicraft.com
+We create your ideas and how you want to protray a character or MOJI.
+Start creating at Mojicraft.com
     actions:
       - label: Try Free
         url: /pricing